-[ Browse by Service Category : Topics Related to Transitional Residential Substance Use Disorder Services (6) ]
+[ Browse by Service Category : Topics Related to Transitional Housing for Substance Use Disorder (5) ]

 Programs that provide affordable, community-based housing for individuals and families who have experienced long-term or chronic homelessness and have been diagnosed as having a physical or developmental disability, a severe mental illness, substance abuse problems or HIV/AIDS; or are members of another designated group within the homeless population.
 Structures may include apartments, single-family houses, duplexes, group homes or single-room occupancy housing.
 Permanent supportive housing programs generally provide residents with the rights of tenancy under provincial or local landlord/tenant laws and are linked to services designed to meet residents' needs.
 Supportive services vary depending on the resident population.
 Most programs offer some type of case management and housing support, but may also offer more intensive mental health, substance abuse, vocational, employment or other services which help promote independent living.
 Supportive services may be offered on-site or off-site, or be provided by a mobile service team.